MajorDionysus/IME_Expriment_I_Lab2/README.md

 # SUSTech BME IME_Expriment_I_Lab2

-## Overview
+## Overview and Announcement
 This repository serves as a course project platform for code submission.
-It encompasses a Python web interface developed using the Django framework within the `ECG_APP` folder.

 ## Features

 ### ECG_APP Folder
-- **Python Web Interface**: A Django-based architecture for user interaction.
+- **Python Web Interface**: A Django-based architecture for user interaction in ECG_APP folder.
-- **Matlab Integration**: An independent Matlab file that interfaces with the NI acquisition card and AD8232 development board GUI, facilitating automatic data saving to the root directory with filenames timestamped.
+- **Matlab Integration**: An independent Matlab file `ECG_exported.m ` that interfaces with the NI acquisition card and AD8232 development board GUI, facilitating automatic data saving to the root directory with filenames timestamped.

 ## Data Structure